lu-w/pyauto/README.md

 # pyauto

-A python module for accessing the [Automotive Urban Traffic Ontology](https://github.com/lu-w/auto/) using owlready2.
+A python package for accessing the [Automotive Urban Traffic Ontology](https://github.com/lu-w/auto/) using owlready2.
 It basically provides an easier access to
 - loading A.U.T.O. into owlready2
 - A.U.T.O.'s set of IRIs